Back to The Equimeta Deal Room

 • Stripe-processed payments — no card data on Equimeta

-What secure payment covers
+What the payment workflow covers

 The riskiest part of a horse sale, on rails.